chimexGitHub/chimexGitHub/README.md

 - whenever windows application were deployed, it doesn't work smoothly on the deployed system except it has visual studio installed, that was a problem also and none in my entire school had a solution to that, I was able to get past that hurdle and I felt good about it.

-- Because of the struggle in figuring things out on my own, led me to shifting from the .net to php as the community is large and you can easily find solutions to your problems or open-sourced app as explained by a friend and the singing their praises but I am back to it again(EVERYTHING dotnet😘😊).
+- Because of the struggle in figuring things out on my own, led me to shifting from the .net to php as the community is large and you can easily find solutions to your problems or open-sourced apps as explained by a friend and the singing of their praises or maybe blowing their trumpets but I am back to .NET again(EVERYTHING dotnet😘😊), not dropping it.

 <!--